 #14 - 74% of boomer aspiring entrepreneurs are men3

-Entrepreneurship facts and statistics across age groups and many regions show a significant gap between the number of men and women who venture into starting and owning their own businesses.
+Entrepreneurship facts and statistics across age groups and many regions show a significant gap between the number of male and women owned business and those who venture into starting and owning their own businesses.

 #16 - 50-59 years olds make up most US entrepreneurs2

 Age is not a limiting factor in determining which people get to be entrepreneurs.
-However, due to prevailing circumstances like credit history, experience, peer interest, responsibilities, and others, entrepreneurship rates differ remarkably among age.
+However, due to prevailing circumstances like credit history, experience, peer interest, responsibilities, and others, entrepreneurship rates differ remarkably among ages.
 35% of entrepreneurs in the United States are between the ages of 50-59, and they make up the largest percentage of entrepreneurs.
+As such, the average age is higher than the workforce in general.

 #17 - Of all small businesses started in the US in 2014, 80% made it to their second year2